-Charlotte Stickles is an interdisciplinary movement artist, performer, and educator with an inquiry around how dance lives beyond its more traditional western performance and pedagogical settings.
+Charlotte Stickles is a New York based movement artist with an inquiry around how dance lives beyond its more traditional western performance and pedagogical settings.

-She has worked in various capacities as a performer and movement specialist - as a creature performer in film, as a dancer and choreographer in music videos, and in collaborations with directors and playwrights on virtual and physical performance works.
-Charlotte has also presented her own work in galleries, public spaces, and on screens - and has spoken about her research in the field of dance and performance at the Women in Dance Leadership Conference, public radio, and at various sites and museums across the U.S., including the Roswell Contemporary Art Museum in Roswell, NM.
+She has worked in various capacities as a performer, educator, and movement specialist - as a creature performer, film actor, movement director, choreographer, and collaborator for numerous contemporary performance works.
+Charlotte has also presented her own work in galleries, public spaces, and on screens - and has spoken about her research in the field of dance and performance at the Women in Dance Leadership Conference, public radio, and at various sites and museums across the country.
 She graduated from The Ohio State University with a BFA in Dance and distinction in creative research, and has been performing and teaching movement to all ages and abilities for ten plus years.
+She is currently pursuing her Masters in Dance/Movement Therapy at Pratt Institute.

 Listen to Charlotte talk about her research on WGXC public radio with Miriam Atkin here ~